 These days, many couples find it hard to fit sex into their busy schedules.
 And it is perfectly normal for people to go through periods when they are just not in the mood for love making.
 However, if you lack desire for sex for emotional or physical reasons, you may want to consider sex therapy.
 Seeking treatment for sex problems has become more socially acceptable today, but it is still not easy for many people to talk to a professional about such an intimate concern.

 Before you decide to see a sex therapist, take the time to explore whether it is really what you need.
-Myles and other therapists recommend that you:
+Consider the following recommendations:

 Many people come to sex therapy after individual psychotherapy fails to help them with their sexual problems.